Train Smarter, Not Harder

 Recovery is often overlooked, but it’s when your body repairs itself and gets stronger.
 Without enough rest, the hard work you put into training can go to waste, or lead to injury and setbacks.

-Aim for 8 to 10+ hours of sleep each night.
+Aim for about 8-10 hours of sleep each night.
+Too little or too much sleep, compared to your norm, is usually a red-flag.
 Quality sleep is essential for muscle recovery, hormone regulation, and mental focus.
 Skimping on sleep doesn’t just affect performance.
 It can weaken your immune system and make you more prone to injuries.

 Measure What Matters